wntrblm/Castor_and_Pollux/user_guide/docs/settings.md

             </div>
         </div>
         <div class="column">
-            <p class="notification help-text">These settings set the range of the pitch knobs for each oscillator.
-By default, they have a range of about -1 to +1 octaves (volts).
-The value of the pitch knob is added to the pitch CV input.
+            <p class="notification help-text">These settings determine the pitch offset knob's range for each oscillator.
+By default, they have a range of about <code>-1</code> to <code>+1</code> octaves (volts).
+The value of the pitch offset knob is added to the pitch CV input.
 Note that because the module's analog-to-digital converter (ADC) isn't perfect, the knobs don't quite reach 100% of their range.
 You may need to nudge these to give the knob some headroom.</p>
         </div>
     </div>
     <div class="columns">